If you’ve been injured as the result of another’s negligence, you need to act quickly to protect and pursue your rights.

 In many lawsuits, proving these elements can be difficult, and defendants – often insurance companies and corporations – aggressively defend these cases and do their utmost to prevent or dramatically limit the recovery that an injured plaintiff deserves.

 No matter whether you have been the victim of negligent infliction of emotional distress (NIED), employment-related negligence or even medical malpractice, you can trust that our firm will go above and beyond in our efforts to protect your best interests.

 Sommers Schwartz is one of the largest law firms in Michigan devoted to handling personal injury and negligence cases.
-Our lawyers are battle-proven trial attorneys backed by skilled investigators, technical experts, paralegals, medical professionals, and others.
+Our general negligence lawyers are battle-proven trial attorneys backed by skilled investigators, technical experts, paralegals, medical professionals, and others.
 With more than 40 years of experience in recovering damages for victims of negligence, our firm has handled more cases with consistently superior results over a longer period of time than any other.